 Many of us suffer from what we deem insomnia.
 But is it insomnia really?
 Or do we simply have lower sleep requirements than are generally recommended?
 Seemay Chou explained to Time that “It feels really good for me to sleep four hours,” she said.
 “When I’m in that rhythm, that’s when I feel my best.”
 So perhaps some of us really do need less sleep than others.

-PC: It depends.
 I need 5-6 hours, and this is not unusual.
 Some people need as few as four hours, or as many as ten.
 It totally depends on the individual.
-Genes linked to lower sleep requirements have been identified, and scientists are on the hunt for genes linked to greater sleep requirements too.
+Genes linked to lower sleep requirements have been identified, and scientists are on the hunt for genes linked to greater sleep requirements too.”

 Get your sleep hygiene right.
 This means a focus on bed quality, getting the right lighting in your bedroom, soundproofing your room or even sound cancelling if possible, taking pain relief before bed if necessary, and focusing on reducing your stress levels as appropriate.

-My top tips are to not nap during the day, to not watch television (or use screens in general) in bed, to not eat or read in bed, to avoid vigorous exercise three hours before bedtime and to get out of bed when you can't fall asleep or if you find yourself unable to sleep during the night.
+Try not to nap during the day, do not watch television (or use screens in general) in bed, do not eat or read in bed, avoid vigorous exercise three hours before bedtime and get out of bed when you can't fall asleep or if you find yourself unable to sleep during the night.
 Bed should be for sleeping only.

-Furthermore, I would advise that you do not go to bed until you are tired, follow the same bedtime rituals every night and set a regular schedule to get up in the morning.
+Furthermore, experts advise that you do not go to bed until you are tired, follow the same bedtime rituals every night and set a regular schedule to get up in the morning.
 All of these mandates should be applied every day without fail, even at the weekend.